Digital Identity Risk Assessment Playbook

 Appendix B. Examples and Templates contains a few example templates provided by agencies.

 Play 4.
-Shortcut Decision Trees
+Shortcut Decision Guides

 All federal applications that perform digital transactions and require identity proofing or authentication require a Digital Identity Acceptance Statement, regardless of how the system is hosted.
 However, not all federal applications require the full example DIRA process and efforts.